data-science-hub/data-science-hub.github.io/index.md

 ##### ORCID

-To address name ambiguity problems, we ask all authors, co-authors, editorial board members, and reviewers to identify themselves with their [ORCID](http://orcid.org/) identifier.
+To address name ambiguity problems, we ask all authors, co-authors, editorial board members, and reviewers to identify themselves with [ORCID](http://orcid.org/) identifiers.